 To develop solutions to these problems, Drs.
-Kayvan Najarian, H. V. Jagadish and Jonathan Gryak were recently awarded a planning grant by the National Science Foundation to establish the Center for Computational Drug Discovery (C2D2), which will produce new methodologies and infrastructure for industry-wide collaborative drug discovery.
+Kayvan Najarian, H. V. Jagadish and Jonathan Gryak were recently awarded a planning grant by the National Science Foundation to establish the Center for Data-Driven Drug Development and Treatment Assessment (DATA), which will produce new methodologies and infrastructure for industry-wide collaborative drug discovery.
 Partnering with the MIDAS faculty team to develop this center are 25 pharmaceutical companies, data science companies, health organizations, and health informatics companies.

 The envisioned Center will focus on three areas of research:

 1) the development, testing, and validation of cutting-edge machine learning methods

 2) providing an industry-wide and vendor-agnostic Secure Data Hub for pharmaceutical and patient data

 3) enabling federated machine learning over encrypted databases — a method that can combine insights generated from multiple datasets without having to combine the datasets.